Last Updated on October 10, 2023 by Editorial Team

-Please Note: This post may contains affiliate links.
+Please Note: This post may contain affiliate links.
 Please read my disclosure (link) for more info.

 Fraction manipulatives, by the way of offering a good premise for arranging, sorting, and dividing, allow children to internalize the concepts.
 There are certain time-pressed activities possible to do with these manipulatives, that can enable students to fasten up the calculation part.
-Using manipulatives as assistive tools, the teachers can let children pass through the three stages of learning, achieving a good understanding of the concept eventually.
+Using manipulatives as assistive tools, the teachers can let children pass through the stages of learning, achieving a good understanding of the concept eventually.

 1. Fraction Tiles And Fraction Circles

 Fraction tiles and circles made using magnetic material do not fit until these are used in the right combinations.
-Thus, this manipulative pushes the mind to visualize the fractions.
+Thus, this manipulation pushes the mind to visualize the fractions.
 From 1/12, 1/11 onwards going up to the whole number 1, this is one of the fraction manipulatives that help build a solid ground for the concept building and its application.

-3. Fraction Dominoes Challenge Cards
+3. Carson Dellosa Fraction Flash Cards

 4. Fraction Fun Pizza

 Take a slice or two of pizza out and learn what it teaches you about fractions!
 This fraction manipulative is very useful for learning half, one-fourths, and one-sixth values and allows the students to soak up the concept in a fun way.
 Apart from learning through matching and identifying, this manipulative can help build calculation skills like addition and subtraction of fractions.

 The pizza-shaped materials are segmented to provide an easy understanding of fractions.
 This award-winning manipulative offers learning through multi-sensory methods.
 It comes with multiple challenge levels allowing the teachers to keep pushing the learning curve of the students.